The Optimal BERT Surgeon: Scalable and Accurate Second-Order Pruning for Large Language Models: The Optimal BERT Surgeon (oBERT)

 \subsubsection{Pruning the optimal set of weights}

-Assume a gradual pruning setup, in which at each pruning step we wish to prune a model to a target sparsity $s \in [0, 1]$, effectively zeroing out $s \times d$ weights, in groups of size $|Q|$.
-Typically $s \times d \gg |Q|$, meaning that we want to remove multiple groups of weights of size $|Q|$ at the same time.
-Finding the optimal set of $\frac{s \times d}{|Q|}$ sets $Q$ is an intractable combinatorial problem, due to all the correlations between groups of weights.
-Specifically, the number of possible combinations is given by the binomial coefficient $\binom{n}{k}$, where $n = \frac{d}{|Q|}$ and $k = \frac{s \times d}{|Q|}$.
+Assume a gradual pruning setup, in which at each pruning step we wish to prune a model to a target sparsity $s \in (0, 1]$, effectively zeroing out $s \times d$ weights, in groups of size $|Q|$.
+Typically $s \times d \gg |Q|$, meaning that we want to remove multiple groups at the same time.
+Finding the optimal set of $\frac{s \times d}{|Q|}$ groups is an intractable combinatorial problem, due to all possible correlations between them, given by the binomial coefficient $\binom{n}{k}$, where $n = \frac{d}{|Q|}$ and $k = \frac{s \times d}{|Q|}$.
 This problem can be alleviated by ignoring correlations between different groups of weights $Q$, and solving only for correlations between the weights within the same group.
 In practice, this boils down to evaluating the saliency score $\rho_\subQ$ for each group $Q$, and pruning the $\frac{s \times d}{|Q|}$ groups with the lowest score.
-As pruning many weights in the same step can make the Taylor approximation of the loss function less accurate, one can consider pruning with multiple smaller sub-steps with recomputations of the Hessian approximation in-between them (without intermediate finetuning).
+As pruning many weights in the same step can make the Taylor approximation of the loss function less accurate, one can consider pruning with multiple smaller sub-steps with recomputations of the Hessian approximation in between (without intermediate fine-tuning).
 While this can further improve the quality of the pruning step~\cite{Frantar2021EfficientMA}, we do not implement this additional optimization since the competing methods do not utilize recomputations.